scribbletune/scribbletune.com/_pages/scale.md

 ---

 ### Scale
 A scale is a set of musical notes ordered by pitch.
-Scribbletune uses [tonal](https://github.com/danigb/tonal) to expose scales (or modes).
+Scribbletune uses [tonal](https://github.com/danigb/tonal) as a dev dependency to expose a dumb downed version of it's scales (or modes).
 {: .lead}

 The scale method takes a string input that denotes the key and the scale you want.